yetanalytics/lrsql/doc/startup.md

 3. In order to support HTTPS, you should either generate a Java Keystore file or PEM files in order to establish a certificate chain.
 More details can be found [here](https.md).

 4. Set configuration variables.
 Config vars can be set in `lrsql.json` or as environment variables; the following should be set:
-- `apiKeyDefault` and `apiSecretDefault` MUST be set in order to create an initial admin account.
+- `adminUserDefault` and `adminPassDefault` MUST be set in order to create an initial admin account.
 - `httpHost` should be set to the domain you are running your webserver on; likewise for `httpPort` and `httpsPort` (which by default is `8080` and `8443`, respectively).
 - Likewise, `authorityUrl` should be set to a custom domain in order to uniquely identify Statements inserted into your LRS.
 - If you are running PostgreSQL, you should set `dbHost`, `dbUser`, and `dbPassword` to the appropriate PostgreSQL system, as well as `dbProperties` if needed.